 As scientists develop a better understanding of the reasons behind smell loss following Covid-19, new research is suggesting new treatments.
 We know that smell training is widely accepted as the best intervention, but one team of researchers in Italy wanted to know if taking palmitoylethanolamide and luteolin (PEA-LUT) could make smell training even more effective.

 Research suggests that inflammation in the olfactory bulb and central nervous system might have a role to play in preventing the recovery of smell in patients with smell loss resulting from Covid-19 infection.
 This led the research team to investigate whether treating the inflammation could help.
 They used PEA-LUT in ultra micro-ionised powder form.

 The clinical trial was conducted across several hospitals in Italy, working with people who had lost their sense of smell for more than six months.
 All the participants were asked to do smell training for three months, alongside taking a supplement.
-130 people were given PEA-LUT supplements, and 55 people in the control group were given a placebo, although patients did not know which group they were in.
+130 people were given ultra micro-ionised PEA-LUT, and 55 people in the control group were given a placebo, although patients did not know which group they were in.

 The study concluded that combining PEA-LUT with smell training resulted in greater recovery of smell than olfactory training alone.